adjust/ios_sdk/doc/web_views.md

 })
 ```

-The callback function will be called after the SDK receives a deffered deeplink from ther server and before SDK tries to
+The callback function will be called after the SDK receives a deferred deeplink from the server and before SDK tries to
 open it.

-With another setting on the `AdjustConfig` instance, you have the possibility to say to our SDK should it try to open this
+With another setting on the `AdjustConfig` instance, you have the possibility to tell our SDK to open this
 link or not.
-You can do that calling the `setOpenDeferredDeeplink` method:
+You can do this by calling the `setOpenDeferredDeeplink` method:

 ```js
 adjustConfig.setOpenDeferredDeeplink(true)